-To be able to read and understand articles in German newspapers and magazines you need slightly different vocabulary than that you were taught at school.
-The language of newspapers and magazines is much closer to the language that normal Germans use in daily life than what you find in school textbooks or classical literature.
+To be able to read and understand articles in German online newspapers and magazines you need slightly different vocabulary than that you were taught at school.
+The language of newspapers and magazines is much closer to the language that normal Germans use in daily social interactions than what you find in school textbooks or classical literature.
 It is rather like watching TV or listening to the radio but in a written form.
 Since each language is constantly evolving (as the world around us changes), vocabulary and phrases used today differ from those that were popular ten or more years ago.
 However, that does not mean you should not be reading literature when studying the German language.
 You should read both, classical works and daily papers, because you need to develop a solid language base that also includes contemporary style to sound natural.

-The greatest benefit of reading online newspapers and magazines is the freedom of choice.
+The greatest benefit of reading German newspapers and magazines online is the freedom of choice.
 You will surely find topics that you are interested in and normally read about in your native tongue.
 That will not only keep you motivated but will also help you quickly absorb new vocabulary and phrases.
 Since you are familiar with the topic you will often be able to guess the meaning of unknown expressions without having to refer to the online dictionary.
 Below you will find an overview of the most popular newspapers and magazines in the German language that are freely accessible online.

 National Daily Newspapers

 - Süddeutsche Zeitung (SZ), published in Munich, is the largest daily national newspaper in Germany with circulation of 370K copies and daily readership of 1.1 million.
 Do not get confused by its name (South German Newspaper) as Süddeutsche Zeitung is popular throughout Germany, not just in the south.
 It supports centre-left and liberal views.